grafana/grafana/docs/sources/panels-visualizations/visualizations/table/index.md

 The **Auto** cell type automatically displays values, with sensible defaults applied.

+### Wrap text

-Toggle the **Wrap text** switch to wrap text in the cell with the longest content or the matched field, if you've set a field override.
+Toggle the **Wrap text** switch to wrap text in the cell with the longest content in your table.
+To wrap the text in a specific column only, use the Wrap Text option in a [field override](https://grafana.com/docs/grafana/latest/panels-visualizations/configure-overrides/).

 ### Color text

 If thresholds are set, then the field text is displayed in the appropriate threshold color.

 {{< figure src="/static/img/docs/tables/color-text.png" max-width="500px" caption="Color text" class="docs-image--no-shadow" >}}

-Toggle the **Wrap text** switch to wrap text in the cell with the longest content or the matched field, if you've set a field override.

 ### Color background (gradient or solid)